-The roles and responsibilities of the MTN-029/IPM 039 Protocol Safety Review Team (PSRT) are to:
+The roles and responsibilities of the MTN-030/IPM 041 Protocol Safety Review Team (PSRT) are to:

-- Conduct regular reviews of standardized study safety data reports.
+- 1. Conduct regular reviews of standardized study safety data reports.
 Once the SDMC begins receiving follow-up safety data, the PSRT will convene via regularly scheduled monthly conference calls.
 The frequency of calls may be adjusted throughout the period of study implementation as agreed upon by the PSRT.
 Should any safety concerns be identified by the PSRT, these will be referred to the Protocol Team and MTN Study Monitoring Committee (SMC) as appropriate. - 2.
-Respond to queries regarding product use management including temporary hold or permanent discontinuation of study product.
+Respond to queries regarding product use management, including permanent discontinuation of study product use. - 3.
+Respond to queries regarding adverse event (AE) assessment, reporting, and/or management. - 4.
+Respond to investigator notification of participant withdrawal from the study - 5.
+Respond to queries regarding study eligibility and/or re-joining a study participant who previously withdrew consent